oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A JADN schema, expressed as JSON data, can be read by applications and either interpreted as "byte code" to validate and ingest application data on the fly, or used to generate static code that performs these tasks.

-> * *Debugging Support*
+> ***Debugging Support***
 >
 > *Debugging tools are needed that implement generic object browsers,
 > which use standard data models and/or retrieve formal language
 > descriptions from the devices themselves.*

-A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and queried from a device, retrieved from a repository, or transferred along with application data.
-This allows tools to display application data in human-friendly form.
+A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and retrieved from a device, retrieved from a repository, or transferred along with application data.
+This allows tools to display application data in a uniform manner independent of data format.

-> * *Translation*
+> ***Translation***
 >
 > * *The working assumption is that devices need to have a common data
 > model with a priori knowledge of data types and actions.*